-The regular meeting is held each Tuesday evening, 8:00 o'clock at Social Hall.
+The regular meeting is held each Sunday night at 7:15 in the Association room on the first floor of the Brick.
 These meetings are informal.
 There are no denominational limitations.
 Each girl is invited to come and make Y. W. an important factor in her college education.